andesco/cast-magnet-link/readme.md

 - `127.x.x.x` (loopback)
 - `169.254.x.x` (link-local)

-If no public IP is detected (e.g., local development), requests proceed without the IP parameter.
+If no public IP is detected (local development), requests proceed without the IP parameter.
 This feature requires no configuration and works automatically in all deployment environments.

 ## Troubleshooting